 STEM

 MINT is a collective term for the fields of mathematics, computer science, natural sciences, and technology.
-There are various degree programs and a wide variety of careers in this field.
+There are various degree programs and a wide range of careers in this field.
 Employees qualified in MINT subjects can obtain a residence permit in Germany under simplified conditions.

 Related legal source: among others Section 18g Residence Act